455 Kennedy Memorial Dr.

 "The only museum in Maine that is dedicated solely to Maine military history," this museum contains numerous historical objects and artifacts pertaining to the history of the military in Maine.
 Educational programs are available.
 The Maine Military Historical Society Museum is open by appointment.

 The Maine State Museum is a sparkling testament to the rich history and natural treasures of the region.
-Pre-historical exhibits are a big crowd-puller along with preserved remains, fossils, creepy reptiles, domesticated mammals, amphibians, plants, flora and fauna.
-A 5000 sq. ft. gallery can be rented out for business, social and private events, while educational programs, workshops and lectures are held here too.
-Check website for more information.
+Prehistorical exhibits are a big crowd-puller along with preserved remains, fossils, creepy reptiles, domesticated mammals, amphibians and plants.
+A 5000 square-foot (464 square-meter) gallery can be rented for business, social and private events.
+Educational programs, workshops and lectures are held here as well.

 The Ski Museum of Maine's mission is "to preserve and publicize the business of skiing in Maine and celebrate Maine